blongearet/angular-course/Challenges/README.md

 No Challenge here but some commands to play with 💪.

+You must install `@angular/cli` globally to use `ng` command:

+`$ npm

 ### A. Creating a New Angular Application

-Two ways:
-- `ng init`: create a new app in the current directory
-- `ng new`: create a new directory & run `ng init` inside the new directory
+`ng new`: create a new directory & initialize the angular project inside the new directory

 🔖 [CLI doc for ng new](https://angular.io/cli/new)